swiftlang/swift/docs/weak.rst

 closures and adding a small amount of expressive power.

-A :code:`capture` declaration can only appear in a closure: an anonymous closure expression or :code:`func` declaration that appears directly within a function.
+A :code:`capture` declaration can only appear in a closure: an anonymous closure expression or function declaration that appears directly within a function.
 (By "directly" I mean not within, say, a local type declaration within the function).  :code:`capture` will need to at least become a context-sensitive keyword.